hn374/Developer-Notes/DesignPatterns/DesignPatternsExplained.md

 ## Chapter 11: The Abstract Factory Pattern

+The Factory Method is when a method returns one of several possible classes that share a common super class.
+The class is chosen at run time.
+It is usually used when you want to dynamically generate a class when you don't know ahead of time what class object you need.

 The intent of the Abstract Factory Pattern is to provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 Often a switch statement indicates the need for polymorphic behavior or the presence of misplaced responsibilities.